 Beyond Terraform: Building Scalable SaaS Infrastructure

 We think that Terraform is an excellent IaC tool if you want to setup your cloud infrastructure once.
 However, when it comes to SaaS, we feel that it falls short on many grounds.
+Here are the basic set of things that are missing in Terraform to even accomplish proper infrastructure management for building SaaS.

 - Not ACID compliant: